fsantanna/dceu/doc/manual.md

 Ceu respects the lexical structure of the program also when dealing with dynamic memory allocation.
-Every [dynamic value](#dynamic-values) is attached to the [block](#block) in which it was first assigned and cannot escape it in further assignments or as return expressions.
+When a [dynamic value](#dynamic-values) is first assigned to a variable, it becomes attached to the [block](#block) in which the variable is declared, and the value cannot escape that block in further assignments or as return expressions.
 This is valid not only for [collections](#constructors) (tuples, vectors, and dictionaries), but also for [closures](#prototypes), [coroutines](#active-values), and [tasks](#active-values).